 I will let Tomi Adeyemi, Jerry Jenkins and J K Rowling among other gifted writers answer the question for me.

 Despite being New York Times bestselling authors, they remain humble and help others.
-So, look for people you admire in your industry, or close by and see what they do after acing the high score.
+So, look for people you admire in your industry, or close by and see what they do after acing a high score.

 You may not be able to do as they do, but it will give you a hint.
-Tomi Adeyemi and Jerry Jenkins teach other writers to craft their own stories through online courses while J K Rowling support for charities stands unchallenged.
+Tomi Adeyemi and Jerry Jenkins teach other writers to craft their own stories through online courses while J K Rowling’s support for charities stands unchallenged.

 What about you?